 Not interested or don’t have time to make your own fire cider?
 No problem, here’s our favorite brand on Amazon to keep stocked.

-Let us know if you have made fire cider and experienced how powerful it truly is!
 If you have not already, check out this Cider-Roasted Vegetable dish, try using fire cider in place of the apple cider, for an extra healthy kick!

 Sources: